Ella Brockway Avann: Early life and education

 Ella Eleura Hoag was born in Newaygo, Michigan, May 20, 1853.
 Her father, the Rev. G. W. Hoag, born in Charlotte, Vermont, was of Quaker parentage and a pioneer in the Methodist Episcopal Church in Michigan, having gone to that State in boyhood.
 Her mother, Elizabeth Bruce Hoag, from Rochester, New York, was gifted with pen and voice, and was a high official in the Woman's Foreign Missionary Society of her church.
 At the age of 12, Avann went to Albion College, Albion, Michigan, and was graduated in 1871.

 Career

 In 1873, she married L. Hamline Brockway, of Albion, where they lived for 15 years, when his election as county clerk caused their removal to Marshall, Michigan.

-In 1885, Avann, then Mrs. Brockway, thinking "some good should come as the hours go by", couseling with Mrs. A. G. Dickey, organized "the Monday club" in Marshall and was elected its first president.
+In 1885, Avann, then Mrs. Brockway, thinking "some good should come as the hours go by", counseling with Mrs. A. G. Dickey, organized "the Monday club" in Marshall and was elected its first president.
+After her husband's death in August 1887, Mrs. Brockway (with her son, Porter Bruce Brockway, aged 12, and daughter, Ruth Brockway, aged 6) returned to Albion.

-After the husband's death in August, 1887, Mrs. Brockway with her son, Bruce, aged 12, and daughter, Ruth, aged six, returned to Albion.
-In January, 1889, she became preceptress of Albion College, displaying great executive ability.
+In January 1889, she became preceptress of Albion College, displaying great executive ability.
 She had great influence over the young women of the college and exercised that power without apparent effort.
 She led the department of English literature, and also lectured on the history of music.
 For ten years, she was president of the Woman's Foreign Missionary Society of Albion district.

-In June, 1891, she resigned her position in Albion College and on August 11, she married the Rev. Joseph M. Avann, of Findlay, Ohio.
+In June 1891, she resigned her position in Albion College and on August 11, 1891, she married Rev. Joseph M. Avann, of Findlay, Ohio.
 She was a pleasing speaker, and occasionally she gave a literary address or spoke in behalf of some benevolent cause away from home.
 She made frequent contributions to the religious press, and was connected with various literary, social and benevolent societies, holding official positions.

 Personal life

-She had one son, Porter Bruce Brockway (1875-1958).

 Taken with convulsions, Avann died suddenly at her home in Toledo, Ohio on October 22, 1899, after an illness of 30 hours.
-She was buried at Riverside Cemetery, in Albion.